wei-song1/tp/docs/DeveloperGuide.md

 * **Stock Platform**: App platform that is used to trade with stocks
 * **Index**: Number beside the contact's name that is currently displayed, used to specify which contact is to be modified/deleted
 --------------------------------------------------------------------------------------------------------------------
+## **Appendix: Planned Enhancements**

+Team Size: 5

+1. **Include shortcuts to make GUI scrollable without a mouse**: Currently, some components in FinClient can only be utilized or accessed via scrolling with a mouse.
+We plan to make it such that these components are able to be accessed via keyboard shortcuts that represents scrolling such as the arrow keys.
+2. **Improve on add command accepted inputs**: Currently, the add command uses s/ prefix as a way to add in the stock platform used by the users.
+We plan to change it in a future update so that user who have clients that have names which contain 's/o' is allowed to be added as a contact with their full name.
+3. **Make the UI remain on found contacts after editing**: Currently, the UI will return to the full list of contacts after the user edits a contact.
+We plan to make it such that the UI will remain on the found contacts after the user edits a contact.
+4. **Allowing tags to contain spacing**.
+Currently, tags are not allowed to contain spacing.
+We plan to make it such that tags are allowed to contain spacing.
+5. **Emails are not checked for validity**: Currently, the add and edit command does not check for the validity of the email.
+We plan to make it such that both of the commands will check for the validity of the email, such as whether they contain '.org' or '.com' etc.

 ## **Appendix: Instructions for manual testing**